Omaynard/Key-Act/ReadMe.md

  3. Open index.html

 ##How to play
 Press the start button, wait for the first square to turn blue.
-Once the first square has turnt blue click the  keyb
+Once the first square has turnt blue click the corresponding key